-5.04 ATTENDANCE
+6.04 ATTENDANCE

-Employees are expected to be at work during their scheduled working hours.
+Employees are expected to be at work during their scheduled working hours as long as they are not exhibiting any symptoms of illness.
 Excessive tardiness, absenteeism and early departures are disruptive to the services provided by KCI.

-• KCI expects employees who are going to be late or absent to notify their supervisor a minimum of one (1) hour in advance of their starting time.
-If the employee's supervisor is unavailable, the employee is expected to do the following depending on position: education staff notify the Education Manager, EHS classroom staff notify the EHS Manager, family services and health staff leave a message with their supervisor.
-Lack of a telephone is not an adequate excuse for failure to notify.
+- KCI expects employees who are going to be late or absent to notify their supervisor a minimum of one (1) hour in advance of their starting time.
+If the employee's supervisor is unavailable, the employee is expected to notify their supervising manager.
+Lack of a telephone is not an adequate excuse for failure to notify. - Failure to call in an absence will result in disciplinary action, up to and including termination.

-- Failure to call in an absence will result in disciplinary action, up to and including termination. - Failure to use appropriate channels to communicate an absence will result in disciplinary action up to and including termination - KCI has a Leave Request Plan form available on its website www.kcialaska.org.
+- Failure to use appropriate channels to communicate an absence will result in disciplinary action up to and including termination - KCI uses QuickBooks Time for leave request submission.
 Most leaves of absence should be requested in advance and approved by the employee's supervisor prior to the dates of leave.
-Advance leave requests of 3 or more days must be approved by the employee's supervisor AND the manager who oversees the program in which the employee works. - Leave Plan/Request forms should be submitted before purchasing airline tickets or making other reservations. - Leave Plan/Request forms may be filled out 90-days in advance - Employees are expected to remain at work for their entire work period, excluding the employee's scheduled sixty (60)-minute lunch break if applicable. - Early departures must be scheduled in advance with the employee's immediate supervisor or manager. - Excessive tardiness, absenteeism and/or early departures are grounds for disciplinary action, up to and including termination. - Patterns of lack of attendance (absent every other Monday, 1 day every pay period, etc.) may be subject or follow-up by the employee's supervisor. - Unscheduled absences of 3 or more days will be reported to the supervising manager for follow-up.
+Advance leave requests of 3 or more days must be approved by the employee's supervisor AND the manager who oversees the program in which the employee works. - Leave Requests should be submitted before purchasing airline tickets or making other reservations. - Leave Requests may be filled out 90-days in advance - Employees are expected to remain at work for their entire work period, excluding the employee's scheduled sixty (60)-minute lunch break if applicable. - Early departures must be scheduled in advance with the employee's immediate supervisor or manager. - Excessive tardiness, absenteeism and/or early departures are grounds for disciplinary action, up to and including termination. - Patterns of lack of attendance (absent every other Monday, 1 day every pay period, etc.) may be subject or follow-up by the employee's supervisor. - Unscheduled absences of 3 or more days will be reported to the supervising manager for follow-up.
 The manager may require proof of reason for the absence (physician's note, legal authority, etc.) depending upon the reason stated by the employee.
 The determination of any disciplinary follow-up will be made by the manager after review of documentation.
 All information used in making the determination will be placed into the employee file.
 As with any disciplinary situation, the manager may seek guidance from KCI's Human Resources Manager at any time.

-Most of KCI's work is performed between Mid-August and Mid-June.
-Employees are expected to be at work as often as possible in order to assure quality, consistent services to families and children enrolled.

-Early Head Start program staff work year round and need to work together to schedule absences.
+Employees are expected to be at work as often as possible during their program option school year in order to assure quality, consistent services to families and children enrolled.
+Staff need to work together to schedule planned leave of absences and vacations.

-SECTION VI.
+SECTION VII.
 COMPENSATION AND PAYROLL PRACTICES

-6.01 COMPENSATION PHILOSOPHY
+7.01 COMPENSATION PHILOSOPHY